iMAPSRoboticsTeam/Issac_Sim_Template/README.md

 Click on the three dots in the upper left corner of VS Code

 Click "New Terminal" a terminal will open on the bottom of VS Code window.
 In this window, click on the down arrow next to the white plus sign, click Git Bash.
+> Assuming you have git installed on your windows machine click source control in VS Code to downolad.

-This is git bash terminal, here we can clone the repo into the extension by typing.
+This is a git bash terminal, here we can clone the repo into the extension by typing.

 ```
 git clone https://github.com/iMAPSRoboticsTeam/Issac_Sim_Template.git